dockstore/dockstore-documentation/docs/assets/templates/workflows/workflows.rst

 Filled-out example of a single workflow with a name
 ---------------------------------------------------
-This example is identical to the one above, but the workflow in question now is identified with the ``name`` field. :doc:`See here for more information on naming workflows </advanced-topics/naming-workflows>`.
+This example is identical to the one above, but the workflow in question now is identified with the ``name`` field, a user-defined string that can contain letters, numbers, internal hyphens, and internal underscores, but no spaces or other characters. :doc:`See here for more information on naming workflows </advanced-topics/naming-workflows>`.

 .. include:: /assets/templates/workflows/example-2-name.yml
   :code: